giladturok/CleanCV/README.md

-# CleanCV: Modern, mimimal, and modular
+# CleanCV :soap: :scroll: : Modern, mimimal, and modular

-CleanCV :soap: :scroll: is a Modern, minimal, and modular academic LaTeX CV template.
+CleanCV is a modern, minimal, and modular academic LaTeX CV template.

 This CV is designed for academics, students, and researchers.
 It prioritizes readability, ease-of-use, clean design, and typography.